peterabyte/peterabyte.github.io/README.md

 `npm test -- --env=prod`

+Tests by default are executed using *chrome*.
+This can be changed via the following command to any browser supported by *TestCafe*.

+`npm config set learnerbot-github-io:test-browser firefox`

 ### Add a new project

 Update the *src/script/config.js* file with the new project.
 Add it to the list of *projects* so that it will be available on **learnerbot.github.io**.

+Test the new project by adding a new `Project` element to the `projectList` in `testcafe/home-page-model.js`.